Open Source Algorithms

 Article Search

-Article recommendations are based on proximity to a user in our social graph database, which can be viewed at Account > View the Graph on Aemula.
+Article recommendations are based on proximity to a user in our social graph database, which can be viewed on your Explore Page on Aemula.

 While our graph database runs on an Aemula-controlled server for efficient querying, the entire database can be recreated from publicly-accessible data at any time.